pmmivv/HA_Dashboard/README.md

   yellow: "#f7bf42"
   blue: "#46bdea"
 ```
-To set colums, replace de `card-mod-view-yaml` for this:
+To set colums, replace `card-mod-view-yaml` with this:
 ```yaml
   card-mod-view-yaml: |
     hui-masonry-view$: |